markqvist/Sideband/README.md

 ![Screenshot](https://github.com/markqvist/Sideband/raw/main/docs/screenshots/screenshot_1.png)

-Sideband is completely free, permission-less, anonymous and infrastructure-less.
+Sideband is completely free, end-to-end encrypted, permission-less, anonymous and infrastructure-less.
 Sideband uses the peer-to-peer and distributed messaging system [LXMF](https://github.com/markqvist/lxmf "LXMF").
 There is no sign-up, no service providers, no "end-user license agreements", no data theft and no surveillance.
 You own the system.

 This also means that Sideband operates differently than what you might be used to.
 It does not need a connection to a server on the Internet to function, and you do not have an account anywhere.
 Please read the Guide section included in the program, to get an understanding of how Sideband differs from other messaging systems.